majilanIS/majilanIS/README.md

 # 🧠 About Me

-I’m a backend-focused Full-Stack Developer passionate about building scalable web applications and AI-powered solutions.
+I’m a backend-focused Full-Stack Developer passionate about building scalable web applications and AI-powered systems.

-My primary expertise lies in developing robust backend systems and RESTful APIs using **Node.js** and **Express.js**, while also building responsive frontend and mobile applications with **React.js** and **React Native**.
+My expertise lies in developing robust backend systems and RESTful APIs using **Node.js** and **Express.js**, while also building responsive frontend and mobile applications with **React.js** and **React Native**.

-I enjoy solving real-world problems through clean architecture, efficient system design, and modern development practices.
-I’m actively exploring AI engineering concepts such as **Retrieval-Augmented Generation (RAG)**, machine learning fundamentals, and intelligent application development.
+I enjoy solving real-world problems through clean architecture, scalable system design, and modern engineering practices.
+I’m actively exploring AI engineering concepts such as **Retrieval-Augmented Generation (RAG)**, machine learning fundamentals, and intelligent application design.

-In addition to software development, I have experience working with databases, containerization using **Docker**, CI/CD workflows, and deployment pipelines.
-I continuously improve my skills in backend architecture, cloud technologies, DevOps, and production-ready system design.

-Currently, my focus is on building impactful applications that combine scalability, performance, and intelligent automation.
+I also work with databases, Docker containerization, CI/CD pipelines, and deployment workflows.
+My focus is on building production-ready systems with performance, scalability, and maintainability in mind.

 ---